 It’s a good idea to create a list with your child about what responsibilities are involved with caring for a pet.
 Then discuss with them which chores your kids feel they can take on.
 By choosing the chore to complete, your child will feel more responsibility for the chore and will be more likely to complete it regularly.

 You should discuss why the chore is important and what might happen if the chore isn’t completed, such as the animal could make a mess in the house or get hungry.
-Make sure to emphasize the effects on the animal, too, so as to reinforce the idea that good care leads to happier, healthier animals.
+Make sure to emphasize the effects on the animal, too, to reinforce the idea that good care leads to happier, healthier animals.
 For example, explain how late feeding can make an animal hungry and upset, whereas overfeeding can lead to chronic health problems and an inability for the animal to enjoy aging gracefully.

 Before giving your child the reins, it is essential to model the pet care behaviors and get your child involved.